Samantha562/base-signal-board/README.md

 BaseSignalBoard provides a lightweight interface for sending a signal to a Base smart contract.

 The frontend is built with Next.js and uses Wagmi and Viem for wallet connection and contract interaction.

+The visual style is designed around a retro pixel arcade feel.

+The project is suitable for a small, public Mini App where the primary action is selecting and submitting one of the supported signals.

+## Features

+- Retro pixel arcade UI
+- Four supported signals: Build, Ship, Chill, and Bullish
+- Wallet connection support
+- Onchain `sendSignal(uint8)` writes
+- Base network support